truejams/LoRa_Rescue/README.md

 - Added a function for saving the output image files to Firebase Storage
   - Added and used a Firebase Web App called 'LoRa Rescue Storage' for this
 - Used the os library to change the working directory for Pyrebase
+- New libraries used:
+  - pip install pyrebase4
+    - In the python installation folder, Python/Python39/Lib/site-packages/ rename the folder 'crypto' to 'Crypto'
+  - os library

 Revised build v0.4.7 [Ianny]
 - Removed sklearn, serial, and datetime libraries